-Moat Trend[TM] Stable Uncertainty High Capital AllocationStandard money too because they are typically bundled with other non-Gentex features in an expensive tech or safety package on a vehicle.
-This allows the automaker to offer a variety of trims without having to redesign a vehicle's interior at great expense.
+Moat Trend[TM] Stable Uncertainty High Capital Allocation Standard redesign a vehicle's interior at great expense.
 Gentex has also told us the customer (the automaker) makes more money on Gentex products than Gentex does, which helps the switching cost moat source because a customer has little reason to switch on something it is buying for say \$45 and selling as one part of a multi-thousand dollar option package.
-Also, with growth potential in vision systems (FDM, camera monitoring systems), the connected car via HomeLink and the integrated tolling module service, and large area dimmable surfaces (sunroofs, airplane windows), we don't think AVs automatically mean doom for Gentex.
+Also, with growth potential in vision systems (FDM, camera monitoring systems), the connected car via HomeLink and the integrated tolling module service, and large area dimmable surfaces (sunroofs, airplane windows), we don't think AVs automatically mean